apache/camel-kamelets/README.md

 Kamelets submitted with tests that verify their correctness **MUST** be labeled with `camel.apache.org/kamelet.verified=true`.

+> [!NOTE]
-**NOTE**: there's no way at the moment to inject credentials for external systems into the CI in order to write more advanced tests, but we can expect we'll find an usable strategy in the long run
+> There's no way at the moment to inject credentials for external systems into the CI in order to write more advanced tests, but we can expect we'll find an usable strategy in the long run.

 ### Kamelet Pipe Examples